brorbw/silly-guides/emacs-unreal.md

 ## UPDATE
 Well well well.
-So Epic keeps making the build process more convoluted but to get hot-loading to work with source build, especially on macOS and the make AND XCode project wont hot-load XCode.
-Furthermore XCode build is SO slow so we use the build script directly.
+So Epic keeps making the build process more convoluted and to get hot-loading to work with source build on macOS.
+The `make` and `XCode` project wont hot-load XCode.
+Furthermore XCode build is SO slow so we simply use the build script directly.
 ```
 /Path/To/Engine/UnrealEngine/Engine/Build/BatchFiles/Mac/Build.sh -ForceHotReload [Target] Mac Development -Project="/Path/To/project.uproject" "Path/To/project.uproject" -IgnoreJunk
 ```